AndrewHanasiro/AndrewHanasiro/README.md

 On database concepts, I learned a lot about relational databases (Postgres, MariaDB) as constraints, indexes, procedures, and transactions, On the NoSQL database (Redis, MongoDB) I learned of high availability and partitioning.
 But most of all, the important thing is when to use each kind of database.

-On microservice concepts, I learned about dividing concerns into multiple services toward scalability, independent deployments, stack diversity and etc but at cost of consistency, interface between services, tracing complexity and etc.
+On microservice concepts, I learned about dividing concerns into multiple services for benefit of scalability, independent deployments, stack diversity and etc but at cost of consistency, interface between services, tracing complexity and etc.

-On Observability concepts, I learned a lot of metrics (Counter.
+On Observability concepts, I learned a lot about metric (Counter.
 Gauge, and Histogram) trace (event and distributed tracing), and logging (level, transporter)

 ## Auth+